 Yoga to Alleviate Depression and Anxiety

-New studies are being done all over the world that have found yoga to be one of the best and most effective ways to melt away the most common mental health disorders, depression and anxiety, thanks in part to deep breathing.
-According to the World Health Organization, over 350 million people are suffering from depression.
-Depression is the most common illness worldwide and the leading cause of disability.
+New studies are being done all over the world that have found yoga to be one of the best and most effective ways to melt away symptoms of the most common mental health issues, depression and anxiety, thanks in part to deep breathing.
+According to the World Health Organization (WHO), over 350 million people are suffering from depression.
+It's the most common illness worldwide and a leading cause of disability.

 Yoga, which is a Sanskrit word for “yolk” and “union,” aims to blend together intentional body movement and breath.
-Its numerous health benefits range from physical and emotional to psychological benefits in just a few weeks.
+Its numerous health benefits range from physical and emotional to psychological.
 Medical doctors and health care professionals are now recommending that people suffering from mental health disorders like depression and anxiety take yoga classes two to three times a week.

 From a scientific and medical standpoint, the consistent practice of any style of yoga helps to boost the immune system and calm the central nervous system.
 One study done by the American Psychological Association concluded that breathing-based yoga practices alone helped to improve depressive symptoms.
-This is because drawing a deep breath down into the diaphragmatic region takes more time to do than rapid, short breaths (which is done when someone faces stress).
+Drawing a deep breath down into the diaphragmatic region takes more time to do than the rapid, short breaths we tend to take when facing stress.
 Deep breathing also helps to bring more oxygen into the body and brain, where the nervous system relaxes and calms.

 Rhythmic, deep breathing also helps the body to naturally increase serotonin production.
 Serotonin plays a very important role in mood and is linked to happiness.
 According to the Journal of Psychiatry and Neuroscience, serotonin production plays a big role in treating depression successfully, saying a routine yoga practice with deep breathing is imperative to the success of winning the battle over chronic depression.